paulmbw/paulmbw-blog-2019/src/pages/articles/2020-04-19---remote-workout/index.md

 ## Conclusion

-All in all, working out has always been a fun and enjoyable experience for myself, and my friend Kal can also attest to this also.
+All in all, working out has always been a fun and enjoyable experience for myself, and Kal can also attest to this.
 The pandemic, however, has forced people to think outside of the box in terms of how they workout, and also how they continue to live their life.
 I would highly recommend giving it a go.
 A note for us; perhaps start off with a beginner level workout and avoid any videos titled "cardiovascular punishment" 😅.

 What does your quarantine/social distancing exercise routine look like?
 What are some ways that could make exercising at home better?
-I would love to [hear](mailto:paul.waweru58@gmail.com) more about your experience.
+I would love to [hear](mailto:paul.waweru58@gmail.com) your thoughts.
 Let me know what you think!

 As always, keep safe and keep strong.